RoboticsLabURJC/2020-phd-ruben-lucas/docs/_posts/2023-01-11-RLStudio_final_fine_tuning.md

 - 1 solidity test could give enough information to know which algorithm is better solving the problem.
 However, it could happen that unexpected situations or a modification in the problem to solve makes a different algorithm/agent better for that specific use case (we showed that DDPG tolerates better adverse initial position while PPO tolerates better random perturbances)
+- When training with continuous actions and a robust algorithm, adding perturbations at training time can help.